netscaler/ansible-collection-netscaleradc/docs/development/development-utilities.rst

 Getting the spec of a nitro object
 ++++++++++++++++++++++++++++++++++

-To get the specification of a nitro object there is a script named scarp.py.
+To get the specification of a nitro object there is a script named scrape.py.

-This script scraps the nitro reference web site for each object defined in a hardcoded list and produces for each page scrapped a json file.
+This script scrapes the nitro reference web site for each object defined in a hardcoded list and produces for each page scraped a json file.

 This json file contains information about the properties of the nitro object and is used by subsequent scripts.

-The operation of `scrap.py` is based on parsing the HTML DOM for each page and may fail for some nitro objects.
+The operation of `scrape.py` is based on parsing the HTML DOM for each page and may fail for some nitro objects.

 To add an object to be scrapped just edit the hardcoded list of objects and